vivopensource/gofpatternscsharp/README/Structural/Proxy.md

 - Decorator and Proxy have different purposes but similar structures.
 Both describe how to provide a level of indirection to another object, and the implementations keep a reference to the object to which they forward requests.
 - Decorator supports recursive composition, which isn't possible when you use Proxy or Adapter.
 - Decorator and Proxy are similar in structure, but they solve different problems.
-- A Proxy provides a surrogate or placeholder for another object to control access to it.